Phoenix, Arizona: Climate

 Unlike most desert locations which have drastic fluctuations between day and nighttime temperatures, the urban heat island effect limits Phoenix's diurnal temperature variation.
 As the city has expanded, average summer low temperatures have been steadily rising.
 Pavement, sidewalks, and buildings store the Sun's heat and radiate it at night.
 The daily normal low remains at or above 80 °F for an average of 74 days per summer.
-On July 15, 2003, Phoenix set its record for the warmest daily low temperature, at 97 °F.
+On July 19, 2023, at the height of an unprecedent heatwave that caused daily highs to top 110 °F or higher that lasted for 31 days straight, Phoenix set its record for the warmest daily low temperature, at 97 °F.

 The city averages approximately 300 days of sunshine, or over 85% of daylight hours, per year, and receives scant rainfall―the average annual total at Phoenix Sky Harbor International Airport is 7.22 in.
 The region's trademark dry and sunny weather is interrupted by sporadic Pacific storms in the winter and the arrival of the North American monsoon in the summer.
 Historically, the monsoon officially started when the average dew point was 55 °F for three days in a row—typically occurring in early July.
 To increase monsoon awareness and promote safety, however, the National Weather Service decreed that starting in 2008, June 15 would be the official "first day" of the monsoon, and it would end on September 30.
 When active, the monsoon raises humidity levels and can cause heavy localized precipitation, flash floods, hail, destructive winds, and dust storms—which can rise to the level of a haboob in some years.